jbee/jbee.github.io/lex/index.md

 ## Design
-The goal is a minimal set of features that allow to define intuitive patterns to match quite sophisticated terminals.
+Goal: a minimal set of features that allow to define intuitive patterns to match quite complex terminals.

-The algorithm should have a single interpreter matching function that is state- and allocation-free to be both simple and fast.
-The design is obviously thread-safe.
+A thread-safe interpreter matching function that is allocation-free and has no global state.
+The function is embeddable into a general parser.

-Properties that can be tested on identified terminals, like length limitations, are language specific limitations and that can be checked at a later stage.
+The matching does not care about language level constraints, like a length limitation.
+These can be checked at a later compilation stage.

 ## Rules